OpenEvalProject/evals/manuscripts/elife-103492/v1/manuscript.md

 **Figure 2.:** (A) Representative map of Jyvaskylavirus genome features.
 The G-C content, G-C skew, and open reading frames (ORFs) distribution throughout the DNA sequence are coded by different ring colors as indicated in the color legend above.
 ORFs coding for the structural proteins mentioned in this paper are indicated by their ORF number.
 The outer blue ring represents the forward strand (positive sense) whereas the inner blue ring represents the reverse strand (negative sense).
 This illustrative genome map was constructed using CGView server (Grant and Stothard, 2008).
 (B) Number of Jyvaskylavirus proteins according to the function predicted during genome annotation; n=388.
 (C) Maximum-likelihood phylogenetic tree based on DNA polymerase family B amino acid sequences from different nucleocytoviruses.
 The Jyvaskylavirus sequence is indicated by a blue circle.
 An asterisk (*) marks close viruses with structures obtained by cryo-electron microscopy (cryo-EM).
 The alignment was performed with MUSCLE and the maximum-likelihood tree was reconstructed using IQtree software using ultrafast bootstrap (1000 replicates).
 The best-fit model selected using ModelFinder (implemented in IQtree) was VT+F+ R5.
 Scale bar indicates the number of substitutions per site.

-## Jyvaskylavirus attachment to host cells and extracellular virion clusters by scanning helium ion microscopy
+### Jyvaskylavirus attachment to host cells and extracellular virion clusters by scanning helium ion microscopy

 To visualize the interaction of Jyvaskylavirus virions with its A. castellanii host cells, we used a scanning helium ion microscope (HIM).
 This imaging technology has proven successful in the study of bacteriophages and their host bacteria in the past (Leppänen et al., 2017).
 We adapted the sample preparation methods to image cultures of A. castellanii infected with Jyvaskylavirus.
 Sample preparation was made by allowing cells colonize silicon chips treated with poly-l-lysine followed by infection and fixation, avoiding any need for cell scraping and pelleting for successfully imaging the amoeba cells and Jyvaskylavirus virions (Figure 3).

 ![Figure 3.](https://cdn.elifesciences.org/articles/103492/elife-103492-fig3-v1.jpg)

-**Figure 3.:** A. castellanii cells.(A) A. castellanii cells with spined structures (acanthopodia); elongated cell at the center.
+**Figure 3.:** (A) A. castellanii cells with spined structures (acanthopodia); elongated cell at the center.
 (B) Details of a cell containing several viral particles on its surface (white arrowheads mark virions).
 (C) Icosahedrally shaped virions near cell surface invaginations appearing as craters; inset, details of a virion likely starting the infection process through endocytosis.
 (D) Center, one cell containing viruses on its surface (white arrowhead) near a burst cell displayed with its ruptured content.
 Right inset, details of the burst cell content, showing several vesicles (yellow asterisks) and viruses (white arrowheads).
 Left inset, clusters of virions inside extracellular vesicles indicated by white arrows and individual virions by white arrowheads.

 By HIM imaging A. castellanii cells appear as mainly oval-shaped with spined structures (acanthopodia) protruding from the cell surface; furthermore, a cell with an elongated shape was captured likely in the process of cell division (Figure 3A).
 No cysts were seen in these samples.
 At a closer range, cell surfaces appear rugose, full of crevices, and contains virions attached to it (Figure 3B).
 One of strategies for marseillevirus entry is the triggering of an endosomal-stimulated pathway (Arantes et al., 2016).
 We captured a cell with virions attached in regions showing invaginations of the cell membrane, probably indicating the process of endocytosis (Figure 3C).
 These craters, surrounded by walls with varying degrees of steepness, differ in size although the estimated diameter to accommodate at least one virion is about 300 nm (Figure 3C, inset).
 Alongside intact cells with attached virions, we also observed a broken cell nearby, with most of its cell contents released (Figure 3D, center).
 Extracellular vesicles larger than 500 nm in size containing multiple virions inside were visualized close to burst cells (Figure 3D, left inset).
 These virion clusters are important for marseilleviruses, which are smaller than other giant viruses, to reach the required threshold for triggering amoebal phagocytosis and thus initiating their infection cycle through this entry mechanism (Arantes et al., 2016).
 Details of the ruptured cell contents, revealing the presence of large internal spherical vesicles and intracellular virions, are shown in Figure 3D (right inset).
 Single virions were also observed on the substrate, suggesting that they could attach to foraging cells.

-## Jyvaskylavirus forms intracellular vesicles and viral factories inside A. castellanii host cells
+### Jyvaskylavirus forms intracellular vesicles and viral factories inside A. castellanii host cells

 Intracellular details of the replication cycle of Jyvaskylavirus were imaged by transmission electron microscopy using ultrathin sectioning of cells undergoing CPE at 24 hr post-infection (hpi).
 At 24 hpi, the cells are overtaken by virus production, with intracellular vesicles of varying dimensions (e.g. 1–2 µm), which contain already apparent virions (Figure 4A).
 Large viral factories are observed, with some occupying almost the entire cell area (Figure 4B).
 The nucleus and other cellular components, such as mitochondria, can be clearly distinguished within the cell sections (Figure 4A–C).
 Several individual virions also populated the cytoplasm.
 One imaged vesicle is juxtaposed to the nuclear membrane and contains several assembled virions with clear icosahedral shape.
 These virion-rich intracellular vesicles are likely the source of the extracellular ones imaged by HIM in Figure 3D (left inset).
 Membrane-related structures located near or nearly attached to the luminal side of the large vesicle are discernible (Figure 4C and D).
 These membrane-derived assembled structures might serve during virus morphogenesis (Figure 4D).
 Inspection of the interior of viral factories unravels distinct stages of particle formation (Figure 4E).
 A putative assembly path can be extrapolated from the analysis of images of particles, which transition from a half-assembled icosahedron to a particle with an open vertex through the orderly accumulation of capsid proteins (Figure 4F).
 This open vertex is potentially used for genome packaging, and it is subsequently closed by the plugging of peripentonal and penton proteins.

 ![Figure 4.](https://cdn.elifesciences.org/articles/103492/elife-103492-fig4-v1.jpg)

-**Figure 4.:** A. castellanii cells infected by Jyvaskylavirus.(A) Infected cell containing viruses spread over its cytoplasm marked by C (green) and with intracellular vesicles filled with viruses indicated by white arrows.
+**Figure 4.:** (A) Infected cell containing viruses spread over its cytoplasm marked by C (green) and with intracellular vesicles filled with viruses indicated by white arrows.
 The nucleus, whose boundary is highlighted in semitransparent cyan, is indicated by the letter N (cyan).
 (B) One infected cell with a large viral factory (VF, red) in its cytoplasm.
 (C) View of an intracellular vesicle with icosahedral genome-filled virions as marked by a white arrowhead; membrane-related structures nearby the vesicle interior are marked by dark-yellow triangles.
 NM (light cyan) and M (yellow) mark the nuclear membrane and the mitochondria, respectively.
 (D) Enlarged view of the region marked by the black rectangle in (C) showing possible membrane-related structure juxtaposed to or detached from the vesicle interior; black triangles possibly indicated a forming membrane vesicle.
 (E) Details of virions in different stages of maturation inside the viral factory; DNA-full particles in white arrowheads, empty particles in blue arrowheads.
 (F) Putative stages of virion assembly (indicated by the black arrows) as derived from the inspection of distinct particles in E and other cellular sections.
 The white elliptical line highlights a capsid aperture, while the red asterisk indicates an assembling capsid; in the remaining virion images, the capsid appears more assembled.

-## Jyvaskylavirus 3D architecture
+### Jyvaskylavirus 3D architecture

 Jyvaskylavirus icosahedral virion, determined to 6.3 Å resolution as judged by the gold-standard Fourier shell correlation, possesses a diameter of 2516 Å (vertex-to-vertex) and a triangulation number T=309 (h=7, k=13) (Figure 5A, Appendix 1—figure 4, and Appendix 1—table 1).
 The protein capsid shell, approximately 120 Å thick, can be geometrically represented by trisymmetrons and pentasymmetrons as similarly done with other NCLDVs (Figure 5B; Sinkovits and Baker, 2010).
 The trisymmetron and pentasymmetron comprises 136 and 30 pseudo-hexameric capsomers, respectively, along with one penton complex, containing five copies of the penton protein (Figure 5B and C).
 Jyvaskylavirus icosahedral asymmetric unit (IAU) is composed of 51 pseudo-hexameric capsomers plus 1/3 of the capsomer sitting on the icosahedral threefold axis (Figure 5C).
 Both the capsid organization and virion size are similar to those of other marseilleviruses, such as Melbournevirus and Tokyovirus.
 Pacmanvirus, considered to be at the crossroads between Asfarviridae and Faustoviruses, also possesses the same T number (309) and a comparable diameter to Jyvaskylavirus.
 In contrast, other giant viruses, such as ASFV, representative of the Asfarviridae family, have a T number of 277 and a diameter of approximately 2100 Å, while PBCV-1, a member of the Phycodnaviridae family, has a T number of 169 and an average diameter of 1900 Å. All of the abovementioned viruses have been shown to possess an MCP with a vertical double jellyroll (DJR) fold that composes the capsid shell, along with an internal membrane bilayer.
 Minor capsid proteins have been identified and structurally modeled for the smaller virions ASFV and PBCV-1 (Wang et al., 2019; Shao et al., 2022).